Skip to main content

 Institutional Initiatives

-Substance use disorders can affect many aspects of a person’s life.
-With this in mind, our addiction medicine and recovery experts aim to treat the individual as a whole with behavioral therapies, medication management, experiential therapies, family therapy, and aftercare support.
+U of U Health's addiction medicine and recovery experts aim to treat the individual holistically with behavioral therapies, medication management, experiential therapies, and aftercare support.

 Explore the Options

-Getting rid of your unused, expired medicines and controlled substances prevents other people from misusing and abusing prescription drugs.
-University of Utah Health Pharmacies offers 12 safe and convenient locations where you can safely dispose of expired or unused prescription medications.
+Getting rid of unused, expired medicines and controlled substances prevents other people from misusing and abusing prescription drugs.
+U of U Health offers 13 safe and convenient locations to safely dispose of such drugs.

 PARCKA